jcmartinez/drupalpro14/README.md

 DrupalPro14
 ===========

-This is a collection of shell script that can be run in a clean installation of Ubuntu 14.04 (64bits) desktop edition in order to build a Drupal development environment similar to the pre-configured development environment that was offered for download as a VirtualBox image for Ubuntu 12.04 (32bit).
+This is a collection of shell scripts that can be run in a clean installation of Ubuntu 14.04 (64bits) desktop edition in order to build a Drupal development environment similar to the pre-configured development environment that was offered for download as a VirtualBox image for Ubuntu 12.04 (32bit).

 This work is derived from the QuickStrat and DrupalPro projects (see credits below).